 When it comes to experience and innovation – New York Urology Specialists are a step ahead.
 Better Science Means Better Care.
-We specialize in minimally invasive, no-needle, no scalpel vasectomies.
+We specialize in minimally invasive, no-needle, no-scalpel vasectomies.
 Nearly all our vasectomies are performed in the convenience and privacy of office settings under local anesthesia.

 No Scalpel Vasectomy in NYC

 Experienced urologists at New York Urology Specialists are pleased to offer no-scalpel, no-needle minimally invasive vasectomy at its offices in New York City.
 Dr. Alex Shteynshlyuger is trained in the no-needle, no-scalpel vasectomy procedure.
 The vasectomy procedure is usually done under local anesthesia in our office.
-In New York State, a mandatory 30 day waiting period is required after initial consultation before vasectomy is performed.
+In New York State, a mandatory 30 day waiting period is required after the initial consultation before vasectomy is performed.
 This law is designed to prevent ‘rush’ decisions that some men may regret later.

 What is Vasectomy?

 Vasectomy refers to a surgical procedure designed to induce infertility in males.
 Vasectomy is a very effective contraception method with a failure rate of less than 0.05% (1 in 2000) which is much better than condoms or “the Pill” used by women.